-- Understand, evaluate, apply and critically reflect on a range of concepts, models, theories and tools relevant to contemporary developments in marketing, management and business. - Develop an understanding of the ways in which organisations operate, the role of the changing external

-- and internal environment and the role of marketing in organisational activity. - Develop an ability to draw from relevant disciplines (such as sociology, psychology and anthropology amongst others) in order to explore and better understand, study and research marketing, consumption, organisations and work. - Acquire a critical understanding of the role and impact of organisational activities in society, the influence of the changing external environment and the relevant responsibilities and challenges that arise when working in these sectors. - Develop the ability to investigate and learn independently across a variety of social scientific disciplines, to critically analyse a chosen topic, to gather relevant information, and to evaluate, question and creatively synthesise this information. - Acquire a range of relevant key skills (such as communication, working with others, improving your own learning and performance and problem solving) in preparation for employment or further study. - Develop familiarity with the main qualitative and quantitative methods of social scientific research and the ability to conduct and present original research in the field of Business Management and Marketing using suitable methods and scholarship techniques.
+- Understand, evaluate and critically reflect on a range of concepts, theories and techniques relevant to contemporary developments in management. - Develop an ability to draw from relevant complementary disciplines in order to explore and better understand organisations and work. - Develop an understanding of the ways in which organisations operate, the role of managers in changing external and internal environments and in organisational activity. - Acquire a critical understanding of the role and impact of organisation's activities in society, including the responsibilities and challenges that can arise in a variety of sectors. - Develop the capability to investigate and learn independently in social science disciplines, to gather relevant information and to evaluate, question and creatively synthesise this information in critical analysis. - Acquire a range of relevant key skills (such as communication, working with others, self-improvement and problem solving) in preparation for employment or further study. - Develop familiarity with suitable scholarship techniques, the methods of social scientific research and the limitations of different methodologies.